Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Experiments on Benchmark Datasets

-\paragraph{Experimental observations:} We perform each experiment $3$ times and report the average test and training (cross entropy) losses, the generalization error, and test and training accuracies in Figures~\ref{Fig:bin_cifar10_horse_ship}--\ref{Fig:mul_mnist}.
-The generalization error appears to have relatively large reduction in the early training iterations and then fluctuates around a constant value afterwards.
-For example, in Figure~\ref{Fig:bin_cifar10_horse_ship}, the generalization error converges to around $0.25 $ after $30$ iterations; in Figure~\ref{Fig:bin_cifar10_car_truck}, it converges to around $0.4$ after $10$ iterations; in Figure~\ref{Fig:mul_mnist}, it converges to around $0.1$ after $12$ iterations.
-These results corroborate the theoretical and empirical analyses in the bGMM case, which again verifies the validity of the proposed generalization error bound in Theorem~\ref{Thm:gen bound GMM} and Corollary~\ref{Coro:reuse labeldata gen bound} on benchmark datasets.
+In Figures~\ref{Fig:bin_cifar10_horse_ship loss}--\ref{Fig:mul_mnist loss}, for easier-to-distinguish classes (based on the high classification accuracy and low loss, as well as Tables \ref{Table:RGB mean var} and \ref{Table:confusion matrix}), the gen-error appears to have relatively large reduction in the early training iterations and then fluctuates around a constant value afterwards.
+For example, in Figure~\ref{Fig:bin_cifar10_horse_ship loss}, the gen-error converges to around $0.25 $ after $5$ iterations; in Figure~\ref{Fig:bin_cifar10_car_truck loss}, it converges to around $0.45$ after $5$ iterations.
+For multi-classification of MNIST in Figure~\ref{Fig:mul_mnist loss}, the gen-error also converges to around $0.25$ after $20$ iterations.
+These results corroborate the theoretical and empirical analyses in the bGMM case with small variance, which again verifies that Theorem~\ref{Thm:exact gen GMM} and Corollary~\ref{Coro:reuse labeldata gen bound} can shed light on the empirical gen-error on benchmark datasets.
 It also reveals that the generalization performance of iterative self-training on real datasets from relatively distinguishable classes can be quickly improved with the help of unlabelled data.
-We also show that the test accuracy increases with the iterations and has significant improvement compared to the initial iteration when only labelled data are used.
-In Figure~\ref{Fig:bin_cifar10_horse_ship}, the highest accuracy has about a $4\%$ increase from the initial point; in Figure~\ref{Fig:bin_cifar10_car_truck}, there is about a $10\%$ increase; and in Figure \ref{Fig:mul_mnist}, there is about a $3\%$ increase.
-Thus, these numerical results suggest that via iterative self-training with pseudo-labelling, not only can we improve the generalization error as the iteration count increases, but we can also enhance the test accuracy.
-In addition, apart from the ``horse-ship'' and ``automobile-truck'' pairs (that are relatively easy to distinguish based on the high classification accuracy and low loss as shown in Figures \ref{Fig:bin_cifar10_horse_ship} and \ref{Fig:bin_cifar10_car_truck}), we also perform another experiment (detailed in Appendix~\ref{app:expts}) on a harder-to-distinguish pair, ``cat'' and ``dog'' (see Table~\ref{Table:RGB mean var}), whose results show that the generalization error does not decrease with the iterations even though the classification accuracy increases.
-This again corroborates the results in Figure \ref{Fig:gen bd and empirical_big_sig} for the bGMM with large variance.
+In Figures \ref{Fig:bin_cifar10_horse_ship acc}, \ref{Fig:bin_cifar10_car_truck acc} and \ref{Fig:mul_mnist acc}, we also show that the test accuracy increases with the iterations and has significant improvement compared to the initial iteration when only labelled data are used.